hujhax/austin-improv-wiki/File/Strange Worlds Heroes Drawing.jpg.md

 ## Additional Details
 The tech crew is credited in a scroll just to the right of Jack Ryder's hand.

-Nate Jester's notebook contains a drawing of a trident, an item which figured in [[Strange Times -  The Trident|one of his adventures]].
+Nate Jester's notebook contains a drawing of a trident, an item which figured in [[Shows/Strange Worlds Episodes/Strange Times -  The Trident|one of his adventures]].

 ## Licensing
 The owner of this file's copyright has given permission to use this file on [[Main Page|the AIC Wiki]].